 A refined slice of toast eaten on its own it will certainly give you a steep rise in blood glucose but with testing I am finding that with a meal like this it has little effect on my BG despite being prediabetic.

-Read bread has the lignans that are the first line of defence against breast cancer, and vitamin E that is an anticoagulant, so important in cardiovascular disease.
+Real bread has the lignans that are the first line of defence against breast conditions, and vitamin E that is an anticoagulant, so important in the management of cardiovascular disease.